LinuxBeaver/AI_Vibe_Coded_GEGL_Plugins/README.md

 # AI generated (vibe coded) GEGL plugins

-Grok can make GEGL plugin from scratch and I may modify them but Grok gets the credit here
+Grok and DeepSeek can make GEGL plugin from scratch and I may modify them but Grok and DeepSeek gets the credit here.
+This repo contains the source code of all AI generated GEGL plugins and my modifications to them which does include a few normal plugins of mine that they depend on.
+Grok and DeepSeek actually use **pixel modifying math*** to make GEGL plugins where as I only chain existing GEGL nodes, this allows them to do highly unique and specialized task that node chaining can't do.

 ![image](https://github.com/user-attachments/assets/1656e73c-e7a1-494e-b173-30b56c6d40f5)